-2.23 CAR AND COUNTERWEIGHT BUFFERS
+2.18 CAR BUFFERS

-A. Provide new buffers for each car and each counterweight.
-Securely fasten buffers and supports to the pit channels and in the alignment with striker plates on car and counterweight.
-Each installed buffer must have a permanently attached metal plate indicating its stroke and load rating.
+- A. Provide two new spring buffers for the elevator.
+Securely fasten buffers and supports to the pit channels and in the alignment with striker plates on elevator.
+Buffers must have a permanently attached metal plate indicating its stroke and load rating.
 Buffer anchorage must not puncture pit waterproofing.
+Reuse existing if possible. - B. Provide pipe stanchions and struts as required to properly support the buffer.